composable-operator/composable/README.md

           # namespace: my-namespace

           # [Optional] format-transformers, array of the available values, which are:
-          # int2String 		- transforms integer to string
+          # ToString 		- transforms interface to string
-          # string2Int 		- transforms string to integer
+          # String2Int 		- transforms string to integer
-          # base642String  	- decodes a base64 encoded string to a plain one
+          # Base642String  	- decodes a base64 encoded string to a plain one
-          # string2Base64	- encodes a plain string to a base 64 encoded string
+          # String2Base64	- encodes a plain string to a base 64 encoded string
-          # string2Float    - transforms string to float
+          # String2Float    - transforms string to float
-          # float2String    - transforms float to string
+          # Array2CSString  - transforms arrays of objects to a comma-separated string
           # if presents, the operator will transform discovered data to the wished format
           # Example: transform data from base64 encoded string to an integer
           # format-transformer: